Mixture of Distributions Matters: Dynamic Sparse Attention for Efficient Video Diffusion Transformers: Mixture of Patterns in Attention

 where $\eta$ denotes the sparsity threshold and $\mathbb{I}(\cdot)$ is the indicator function.
 Less $S_{h,(i,j)}$ indicates more informative blocks.
 For the convenience of symbol reading, we uniformly use $S$ instead of $S_h$ in the subsequent descriptions and formulas.

-\textbf{Pattern Mixtures.} As illustrated in Figure~\ref{fig:three_structured_patterns}, the attention sparsity map $S^{(t)} \in \mathbb{R}^{n \times n}$ at iteration $t$ exhibits a fundamental characteristic during vDiT denoising —specifically, we performed full attention with the CogVideoX-v1.5 model \cite{yang2024cogvideox} and visualized the attention sparsity maps extracted at each denoising step: it asymptotically converges to three distinct structured patterns—block-diagonal for intra-frame temporal coherence, parallel-to-main-diagonal for inter-frame spatial correlation, and vertical for global cross-token dependencies.
-During mid-to-late denoising steps, however, the sparsity map manifests as a dynamic mixture of these patterns, as exemplified in pattern (d).
+\textbf{Pattern Mixtures.} As illustrated in Figure~\ref{fig:three_structured_patterns} and \ref{fig:denoising_step_motivation}, the attention sparsity map $S^{(t)} \in \mathbb{R}^{n \times n}$ exhibits a structural evolution during the denoising process.
+It asymptotically converges into three distinct topological bases: block-diagonal for intra-frame spatial coherence, parallel-to-main-diagonal for inter-frame temporal continuity, and vertical for global cross-token dependencies.
+Particularly in mid-to-late denoising stages, the attention manifold manifests as a dynamic superposition of these three bases, as exemplified in pattern (d).